autonomous019/dark-control/README.md

-## 5. **From Cognitive Cybernetics to Agentic Threat Models — The Backus Lineage in Contemporary AI Risk**
+## 5. **<a href="https://github.com/autonomous019/dark-control/blob/main/chapter5%20-%20Sandia%20to%20Agentic%20AI.pdf">From Cognitive Cybernetics to Agentic Threat Models — The Backus Lineage in Contemporary AI Risk</a>**

 This chapter expands the historical and academic analysis from the previous one by exploring how ideas from: